Beresfield - Hexham

 Beresfield - Hexham is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-For uncovered areas, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Beresfield-Hexham is projected to increase by 270 persons to 2041, resulting in a total decrease of 0.2% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, lower quartile growth is anticipated for Australia's non-metropolitan areas.
+Beresfield-Hexham is expected to increase by 270 persons by 2041, recording a decrease of 0.3% in total over the 17 years.

 Frequently Asked Questions - Population